romadox/SynthCorona/readme.md

 <h2>VIII.
 The Song Chunk</h2>

 The Song chunk is where you will arrange Sequences into an overall song.
-Only one Song per file is permitted.
-Song blocks begin with the "SNG" header, then a series of Sequence names, separated by commas.
+Song chunks begin with the "SNG" header, then a series of Sequence names, separated by commas.
 This can be on one line or multiple lines:

       SNG A, B, A, C